If you enjoy wine or aged, fermented, smoked, or pickled foods, then chances are tyramine shows up in your diet.

 - some overripe fruits

-- pickled products like sauerkraut
+- pickled products such as sauerkraut and kimchi

 Other foods with moderate levels of tyramine include: